Albert Wigand (meteorologist)

 Ernst Heinrich Paul Albert Wigand (21 October 1882 - 18 December 1932), known as Albert Wigand, was a German professor who lectured in the fields of physics, geodesy, meteorology and climatology.
-His is most well known as one of the earliest physicists to successfully devise a method of studying fog and cloud matter in mid-air.
+His is most well known as one of the earliest physicists to successfully devise a method of studying fog and cloud matter in midair.
 In his later years, he became a fierce supporter of the xenophobic and nationalist thinking that would underpin Nazi ideology, and that association has clouded his legacy.

 Biography

 Early life

 Albert Wigand was born in Kassel, then part of the Prussian Province of Hesse-Nassau, to Dr. Paul Wigand, a Catholic Apostolic clergyman, and his wife Luise (née Thiersch; 12 September 1856 – 23 April 1919).
 He was a descendant of two old families of theologians and natural philosophers; his paternal grandfather (and namesake) was the botanist, pharmacologist and staunch creationist Albert Wigand, and his maternal grandfather was the philologist and theologian H. W. J. Thiersch.
 Through his father he was descended from the evangelical theologian Johann Jakob Pfeiffer and the jurist Friedrich Kulenkamp, and was a relative of Burkhard Wilhelm Pfeiffer, Louis Pfeiffer, Carl Jonas Pfeiffer, Franz Pfeiffer and Adolf von Deines.
 His mother's relatives included her aforementioned father, her grandfather Friedrich Thiersch, her brother Friedrich von Thiersch, her uncles Karl and Ludwig Thiersch, and her nephew Paul Thiersch.

-After completing his studies at Frankfurt-am-Main's humanistic Lessing Gymnasium, Wigand studied natural sciences, mathematics, and philosophy from 1901 to 1906 at the Universities of Marburg and Munich.
-In 1906, he received the degree of Dr. phil. from the University of Marburg, where he completed his thesis Über Temperaturabhängigkeit der spezifischen Wärme fester elemente und über spezifische Wärme und spezifisches Gewicht ihrer allotropen Modifikationen (On the temperature dependence of the specific heat of solid elements and on the specific heat and specific gravity of their allotropic modifications) under his advisor, Dr. Franz Richarz.
+After completing his studies at Frankfurt-am-Main's humanistic Lessing Gymnasium, Wigand studied natural sciences, mathematics, and philosophy from 1901 to 1906 at Marburg University and the Ludwig-Maximilians-Universität München.
+In 1906, he received the degree of Dr. phil. from Marburg University, where he completed his thesis Über Temperaturabhängigkeit der spezifischen Wärme fester elemente und über spezifische Wärme und spezifisches Gewicht ihrer allotropen Modifikationen (On the temperature dependence of the specific heat of solid elements and on the specific heat and specific gravity of their allotropic modifications) under his advisor, Dr. Franz Richarz.
 In the same year, he also passed the state propaedeutical examination for university-level instructors of physics, mathematics, chemistry, mineralogy and philosophy.
-Wigand worked as an assistant to his advisor Richarz until 1907, at which point he was engaged as an assistant to Wilhelm Hallwachs in the physics department at the Technische Hochschule in Dresden.
-In 1910, Wigand continued his career as an assistant in physics, this time at the Physical Institute of the University of Halle at Dorn, and in 1911 became qualified as a Privatdozent in physics and physical chemistry.
+Wigand worked as an assistant to his advisor Richarz until 1907, at which point he was engaged as an assistant to Wilhelm Hallwachs in the physics department at Technische Hochschule Dresden.
+In 1910, Wigand continued his career as an assistant in physics, this time at the Physical Institute of the University of Halle in Dorn, and in 1911 became qualified as a Privatdozent in physics and physical chemistry.

 During the First World War, Wigand was wounded in combat, and was awarded the Iron Cross, 2nd class.
 After his injury, he was recommissioned as a lieutenant in the Luftstreitkräfte reserve, monitoring local weather conditions from the command center in Charlottenburg.
-It was also during this period that Wigand met and married Else von Hippel (21 August 1895 - 18 December 1932), daughter of the German ophthalmologist, Eugen von Hippel.
+It was also during this period that Wigand met and married Else von Hippel (21 August 1895 – 18 December 1932), daughter of the German ophthalmologist, Eugen von Hippel.